 Biography

 Mark Letteney is an ancient historian and archaeologist working in the history of incarceration, book history, and the archaeology of military occupation.
+He holds the Carol Thomas Professorship in Ancient History.

 Mark serves as assistant director on the excavation of the Roman 6th Legion at Legio, Israel, where he directs excavations in the legionary amphitheater, and co-director of the Solomon's Pools Archaeological Project.

 His second book, Ancient Mediterranean Incarceration (co-authored with Matthew David Larsen) brings together documentary, archaeological, literary, and visual evidence to present a synthetic account of the ideology and experience of incarceration in the ancient Mediterranean basin, from 300 BCE–600 CE.
 The book will be published Open Access by the University of California Press in August 2025.
+Corrigenda are available here.